 Hillary Sametz, CONTACT Summer Peacebuilding and Community Music Program ($1,800)

-Hillary Sametz, a music therapist, will attend CONTACT, a two-week peace-building and community music healing training program run jointly by the SIT Graduate Institute, and Musicians Without Borders (MWB).
+Hillary Sametz, a performing musician currently studying to be a music therapist, will attend CONTACT, a two-week peace-building and community music healing training program run jointly by the SIT Graduate Institute, and Musicians Without Borders (MWB).
 The program develops skills in musicianship, leadership, verbal/non-verbal communication, and nonviolence.
-The Inspiration Grant funding will be used to attend the CONTACT Program at the SIT Graduate Institute in Brattleboro, to host a community music training session in Kansas City for music therapists, music educators, and other community healers and to host a community music healing event in Kansas City.
+The Inspiration Grant funding will be used to attend the CONTACT Program at the SIT Graduate Institute in Brattleboro, Vermont, to host a community music training session in Kansas City for music therapists, music educators, and other community healers, and to host a community music healing event in Kansas City.

 Ashley Miller, Echosis – An Opera for Stage and Screens ($1,000)